matejlednar/phpi18nsupport/README.md

 # PHP i18n Support
-i18n support for PHP based on JSON. <br>
+i18n support for PHP based on JSON with unlimited languages support. <br>

 If the translation keyword doesn't exist, returns an empty string.<br>
 The PHP i18n support util supports also categories (nested architecture based on parent-> child keywords). <br>